ahsanmujahid/JLIVECD/README.md

 ----------------
 I call it debcache management!
 Just put your .deb files in "debcache" folder (look for it in the same directory where "edit" directory is located) and they won't be downloaded again in the software installation process if they are the current updated files....And you need not worry about the size of these files at all, because it won't affect anything...

+You need to do this before you run the application...
+So if there's no debcache folder (must be a first run) you will have to create one with the name "debcache" without the quotes

 Source Link:
 -----------